Ads Based on Localized Media

 Ads based upon content can be targeted to specific geographical locations by looking at the IP address of a visitor.
 However, that approach often results in serving the visitor with advertisements based upon the location of the owner of the IP address.
 One problem with doing that would be when a visitor uses a large ISP located a distance away from where he or she is viewing a site from.

-An alternative would be to attempt to collect some geographical location information from the visitor, relying upon a user of a personalized web service to supply that information, such as a phone number, or zip code, or something else that can tell where they are at.
+An alternative would be to attempt to collect some geographical location information from the visitor, relying upon a user of a personalized web service to supply that information, such as a phone number, or zip code, or something else that can tell where they are at, so that localized media could be provided.
 But people don’t always provide that type of information or may supply it to get something like information about local weather and then move and not change the information they supplied.

 A different way of delivering ads based upon location would be to attempt to understand the site’s location, if it has one associated with it, and serve yellow pages styled ads on that page.
 A patent application assigned to Microsoft and released this week explores ways to display ads related to what it believes is the location of a site.